stevenfarless/ttt/README.md

 ## 🎨 Available Emoji Pieces

-Choose any of these 20 emojis as your game piece:
+You can paste *any* emoji!
+Or, choose from these 20 presets:

 ❌ ⭕ ❤️ 💲<br>
 😀 💀 🤖 👽<br>